 An important, long-standing question in the history or literature has incessantly asked: how does reading a text change it?
-As print text (and I mean here, inscription by ink and paper, not necessarily books) has flooded the literary landscape for hundreds of years, theories could be generalized for this specific materiality or medium with a certain accuracy.
-When we consider cybertexts, especially ones read on digital devices, a new question is layered onto the old one: who is the reader, or who are the readers?
-If a new layer of mediation is inserted between the human reader and the signifier (text), how does the meaning (signified) change?
-What is the difference between reading the news in paper form, and on a screen, and how does this difference affect our constructed meaning?
+As printed text (and I mean here inscription by ink and paper, not necessarily books) has flooded the literary landscape for hundreds of years, theories could be generalized for this specific materiality or medium with a certain accuracy.
+When we consider cybertexts, especially ones read on digital devices, a new question is layered onto the old one : who is the reader, or rather, the readers?
+If a new layer of technological mediation is inserted between human reader and signifier (text), how does the meaning (signified) change?
+What is the difference between reading the news in paper form, and on a screen, and how does this difference affect the resulting constructed perception we have of it?

-To start answering these questions, we must first consider that electronic cybertexts have new properties we must deal with, which were not present before.
+To start answering these questions, we must first acknowledge that electronic cybertexts have new properties which were not present before in printed texts.
 Not only has the physical artifact completely changed from paper-based materials to plastic, metal, silicone and so on, but so has the interface.
-To ensure we are on the same page (so to speak), I consider the term interface in accordance to Allucquere Rosanne

-Stone's definition, something that mediates the body and an associated "I".
-(Stone,1991, p.445).
+To ensure we are on the same page (so to speak), I consider the term interface in accordance to Allucquere Rosanne Stone's definition, something that mediates the body and an associated "I".
+(Stone, 1991, p.445).
 This implies a particular conception of presence and space, where one can be physically present in front of a device, and their "I" completely elsewhere, far into what she calls "virtual systems".
 Indeed, the concept of an interface is therefore relevant for both physical and software-based metaphors of control, independently of their material structure.
-A child concept derived from this idea is navigation, which Aarseth stresses as being characteristic of cybertexts (REF NEEDED).
-Enclosed but not synonymous with interface is the electronic counterpart of the traditional paging system.
-Navigation is characteristic of electronic literature, usually rich in its diversity, scale and open-ended quality, allowing readers to explore a myriad of paths, generating narratives as they progress (or regress) through a text.
+A child concept derived from this idea is navigation, which Aarseth suggests as being characteristic of cybertexts (1997, p.76).
+These are enclosed but not synonymous with interface, the electronic counterpart of the traditional paging system.
+Navigation being also typical of electronic literature, it is usually rich in its diversity, scale and open-endness, allowing readers to explore a myriad of paths, generating narratives as they progress (or regress) through a text.
 Certainly, navigation also facilitates mediation through its physical, spatial and graphical qualities, influencing the reader in his choices with its distinct vocabulary of signs.
-This creates a whole new system of interaction with the text, an extra overlay of control.
+This creates a whole new system of interaction based on form and aesthetics, an extra overlay of control for the reader to exploit.

 As text is mediated by a digital device once, then remediated by the user again (as it is being read), a looping feedback system is created.
 In this regard, Hayles proposes useful insight, suggesting that the cycle of representation-simulation remediating media back and forth thus creates a looping implosion resulting from what Baudrillard called the procession of simulacra (Hayles, 2002, p.5).
 If De Saussure was right in saying that every signified will vary from person to person reading a text, it is then precisely this constructed subjectivity, this original formation resulting from the collaboration between text and reader which is caused by the mediation process.
-I am particularly interested in this "third space" where our body and mind, where thought and materiality collapse into a new dimension, a distinct fertile territory carrying potential for reconstructing identity, presence, subject and body, to name a few.
+I am particularly interested in this "third space" where our body and mind, where thought and materiality collapse into a new dimension, a distinct fertile territory carrying potential for reconstructing identity, presence, subject and body, to name just a few.